sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/218_Adding_the_Cart_model.md

 module.export = mongoose.model('User', userSchema);
 ```
-Basically, we learnt about model syntax for nested fields any arrays, in Mongoose.
+Basically, we learnt about model syntax for nested fields and arrays, in Mongoose.

 Note:
 - **Arrays are a first class construct** in MongoDB, and they don't have a id, therefore, they don't need a type schema etc. Also, empty arrays will be initialized automatically if a schema has an array.
 Nice. *In other words, from a Schema POV, arrays are treated as simple containers.*
-	- Array elements will be assigned an `_id`, even if they are not a Schema/model/ref.
+	- Array _elements_ will be assigned an `_id`, even if they are not a Schema/model/ref.
 	```js
 	const productSchema = new mongoose.Schema({
 	  price: { type: Number, required: true },